 While most consulting and advisory engagements require several hours a month (up to 15-30 hours monthly), even at a rate of an hour per customer, 380 hours a month would be more than double the actual billing capacity of the coach.
 Let alone the fact that every consultant spends additional time on reviewing emails, presales calls, pro bono work (like content marketing or presenting at schools) which limits their potential even further.

-As a conclusion, the consulting industry will keep evolving.
+In conclusion, the consulting industry will keep evolving.
 Finding the right business advisor with a suitable background and overlapping goals and vision will become easier, leading to more businesses taking advantage of the opportunity.

-Mario went above and beyond our expectations in answering our questions on the call and even answering a few short followup questions via private message.
+Mario went above and beyond our expectations in answering our questions on the call and even answering a few short follow-up questions via private message.
 Highly recommended!

 Steve BlackFounder, Techboomers

-Why Hire a Business Advisor Instead of a Full-Time Employee?
+Why Hire a Freelance Business Advisor?

 Veteran business advisors are not available for full-time employment.